Cantemus Cum Spiritu at Worcester Cathedral 17th-23rd July 2023

 The fee for the course is £225 (Deposit £100) This price does not include food or accommodation.
-You are free to arrange your own, although we will attempt to arrange some form of accommodation in a school or similar, if possible.
+You are free to find your own but we are currently enquiring about the possibility of arranging accommodation, for those who would like it, in the universtity.
 All music will be provided by Choral Holidays.

 by joining the They Shall Laugh and Sing VIP Group